soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 |`SFV:SKI`|Similar to `SFV:SKN`, the message skipped filtering for another reason such as being intra-organizational email within a tenant.|
 |`SFV:SKQ`|The message was released from the quarantine and was sent to the intended recipients.|

-**IPV:CAL**: Verify that you aren't allowing your own domain in the connection filter policy!
+**SFV:SKA**: Under no circumstances should you configure your own domain in **Allowed domains** in a spam filter policy.
 This is an open invitation to received spoofed messages from anywhere.
+Likewise, you shouldn't configure internal email addresses in **Allowed senders** in a spam filter policy.
+Although the risk isn't as great as the entire domain, you can still receive spoofed email messages from the allowed senders in your domain.

+**SFV:SKN**: Mail flow rules with conditions based on domains that allow messages to completely bypass anti-spam filtering are dangerous.

+**SFV:SKI**: This is a truly spoofed message that appears to come from an original sender.

-`SFV:SE`: This sounds like Safelist Aggregation.
+**SFV:SE**: This sounds like Safelist Aggregation.
 Is this even available?

 Looking for skips in the protection stack